-Translating EPA Violation Codes to Internal Alerts: A Production-Ready Pipeline
+Translating EPA Violation Codes to Internal Alerts

 Operationalizing Safe Drinking Water Act (SDWA) compliance requires the deterministic translation of federal violation codes into actionable internal alerts.
-Water utility operators, environmental compliance teams, and municipal developers routinely face a gap between regulatory reporting cycles and real-time SCADA telemetry.
-Closing that gap demands a structured automation pipeline that maps EPA violation codes—Maximum Contaminant Level (MCL) exceedances, monitoring-frequency lapses, treatment-technique (TT) failures, and similar events—directly onto internal escalation matrices.
-This translation layer must be deterministic, auditable, and resilient to SCADA data anomalies.
-It is deliberately stateful where it must be: a small, well-bounded state cache is what prevents alert flapping during transient sensor noise.
+Water utility operators, environmental compliance teams, and municipal developers routinely face a gap between regulatory reporting cycles and real-time SCADA telemetry: a Maximum Contaminant Level (MCL) is exceeded at a treatment train, but the fact does not surface as an operator-facing alert until a lab report or a monthly reconciliation catches it.
+This page shows how to build the translation layer that closes that gap — a small, stateful service that maps EPA violation codes (51 for MCL violations, 52 for MRDL violations, 55 for monitoring-and-reporting failures, the 60 series for public-notification lapses) directly onto internal escalation matrices.
+It sits one level below the Violation Code Classification subsystem, where federal identifiers are normalized into machine-readable schemas, and it consumes threshold definitions resolved from the SDWA MCL Reference Mapping.
+The translation must be deterministic, auditable, and resilient to SCADA data anomalies — deliberately stateful where it must be, because a small, well-bounded state cache is what prevents alert flapping during transient sensor noise.

 1. Ingest, Normalize, and Stage Telemetry